Support from the TE Office

 Once you have registered as a jobseeker with the TE Office, the office can market you to employers who are looking for workers.

-If you are a customer of the local government trial on employment, the experts in your municipality of residence can help and advise you on matters related to finding employment and choosing a career.
-You can get help with choosing a career from the psychologists of the local government trial on employment in your municipality of residence.
+If you are a customer of the local government pilot on employment, the experts in your municipality of residence can help and advise you on matters related to finding employment and choosing a career.
+You can get help with choosing a career from the psychologists of the local government pilot on employment in your municipality of residence.

 If you are interested in finding employment with a pay subsidy, contact your municipality of residence.
 If your municipality of residence estimates that you need a pay subsidy for finding employment, you can obtain a pay subsidy card from your municipality of residence to show to the employer.
 If you have not received a pay subsidy card, you can find the information on your possibilities to receive pay subsidy in your employment plan.

 Expert help in choosing an occupation and a career

 Our vocational guidance and career planning services have expertise in: